 In this context, a service designer can sometimes be seen as a facilitator: as someone that can put into practice the design thinking process in an organisation; engage with the users but also with the business owners; translate insights to the rest of the design team.

-In summary, we can say that a design facilitator is someone that helps sharing the design principles and culture throughout a company, promoting innovation and change.
+In summary, we can say that a design facilitator is someone that helps to share the design principles and culture throughout a company, promoting innovation and change.

 Service design in the private sector